EmileDqy/jupyter_airflow_monitoring/README.md

 This project is licensed under the terms of the Apache-2.0 license.

-I hope that this project helps improve your workflow and productivity when working with
+I hope that this project helps improve your workflow and productivity.